GabeScott/standard-works-vault/General Conference/2001 April - Building a Community of Saints.md

 We now have temples scattered throughout the earth, giving many more the chance to receive the necessary ordinances to qualify for life eternal.
 Those who are worthy to enter the temple will receive great spiritual blessings if they continue to serve in faithfulness and keep their covenants.
 The Lord blesses His people when they keep His commandments and frequently visit His house.
 In God’s eternal plan, our temples are gathering places for communities of Saints working to build Zion.

-Our community of Saints is not one of exclusion but one of inclusion, built upon a foundation of apostles and prophets, Jesus Christ Himself being the chief cornerstone.
+Our community of Saints is not one of exclusion but one of inclusion, built upon a foundation of apostles and prophets, Jesus Christ Himself being the chief cornerstone (see [[Ephesians 2.20|Eph.
+2:20]]).
 It is open to all of us who love, appreciate, and have compassion for our Father in Heaven’s children.
 The dual foundations of our economic welfare are the principles of charity and hard work.
 It is a progressive community in which we educate our youth in courtesy and civility and also in the deeper truths of the restored gospel.
 Our community has a spiritual center, allowing us to live with the companionship of the Holy Spirit that guides and directs us in our lives.

 May God grant unto us the desire to live closer to Him so we may enjoy the blessings of peace, harmony, security, and love for all mankind—the hallmarks of a community that is one with Him.
 He is our God.
 We are His children.
 This is my witness to you in the name of Jesus Christ, amen.

+## Note

-Historical information is from Church History in the Fulness of Times (Church Educational System manual, 2nd ed.
-[2000], 193–223).
+Historical information is from *Church History in the Fulness of Times,* 2nd ed.
+(Church Educational System manual, 2000), 193–223.